yagiz/ScreenshotSharer/README.md

 pod 'ScreenshotSharer'
 ```
 #### Manually
-Just download or clone the repo and move Source folder to your project.
+Just download or clone the repo and move Classes folder to your project.

 ### Usage
 You can init a new ScreeshotSharer instance to register a view or window to be captured.